-A three-bedroom apartment layered in rich history; double-height ceilings cut by exposed trusses and arched multipaneled windows framed by traditional brickwork.
+A three-bedroom apartment in Kentish Town layered in rich history; double-height ceilings cut by exposed trusses and arched multipaneled windows framed by traditional brickwork.

 Natural light that washes over it all.
 Note the pulley system – another original feature from its post-industrial heritage.
 Enter on the second floor.
 In the dual-aspect, open-plan reception room and kitchen, the clever use of bare beams, encaustic tiles and wooden floors delineate space.
 It’s a gallery-like home, where historic details double as artwork.
 In warmer climes, let the breeze drift through the hatch doors.